Natasha Wein (b. 1995)

 Her psychoanalytically-informed creative process is founded on intuition, projection, and analysis, studying the dialogue between abstraction and language as a window into the unconscious.
 She works symbolically with materials and techniques to make sense of difficult experiences and reorganize memories into more hopeful narratives.
 She sees her role in the world to be that of a translator, integrating the internal and the external, as well as the abstract and the physical.

-Working by series, she creates narrative-driven art exhibitions exploring themes of liminality and transition, connection and isolation, development and interference, injury and mending, conflicted desires, and resilience.
 She primarily works with acrylic, gouache, ink, and pencil on paper and canvas and experiments with different ways to leave impressions, including using ergonomic movements as a guide to making marks with her feet.
-Her work is influenced by psychodynamic theory, anatomy, nature, identity, STEM-related subjects, her bicoastal and New Zealand roots, and her experience living with Ehlers-Danlos Syndrome.
+Her work is influenced by psychodynamic theory, anatomy, nature, identity, STEM-related subjects, her bicoastal and Aotearoa (New Zealand) roots, and her experience living with Ehlers-Danlos Syndrome, which has left her with spine injuries and multi-systemic illnesses.